ajaysamp/Data_Science_Portfolio/README.md

 Heights and Weights - using logistic regression to classify gender Predicting Movie Ratings - use naive bayes algorithm to accurately predict movie ratings based on their reviews Customer Segmentation - employ k-means clustering and associated accuracy metrics to partitioning problems

+# Capstone Project 2 - Twitter Analytics

+The project analyzes 1.6 million tweets from the US between Auig 16 - Aug 17.
+The idea is to understand how to analyze twitter data to derive meaningful insights on various user and tweet metrics.
+Machine learning techniques were applied to predict the favorite and retweet count.
+NLP tecniques were also applied to predict favorites and retweets count based only on the text column.